Deep Learning in Asset Pricing

-Sixth, the SDF structure is surprisingly stable over time.
+Our findings are robust to the time periods under consideration, small capitalization stocks, the choice of the tuning parameters, and limits to arbitrage.
+The SDF structure is surprisingly stable over time.
 We estimate the functional form of the SDF with the data from 1967 to 1986, which has an excellent out-of-sample performance for the test data from 1992 to 2016.
-The risk exposure to the SDF for individual stocks can vary over time because the firm-specific characteristics and macroeconomic variables are time-varying.
-However, the functional form of the SDF and the risk exposure with respect to these covariates does not change.
+The risk exposure to the SDF for individual stocks varies over time because the firm-specific characteristics and macroeconomic variables are time-varying, but the functional form of the SDF and the risk exposure with respect to these covariates does not change.
+When, allowing for a time-varying functional form by estimating the SDF on a rolling window, we find that it is highly correlated with the benchmark SDF and only leads to minor improvements.
+The estimation is robust to the choice of the tuning parameters.
+All of the best performing models selected on the validation data capture essentially the same asset pricing model.
+Our asset pricing model also performs well after excluding small and illiquid stocks from the test assets or the SDF.

-Seventh, the most relevant pricing information are price trends and liquidity.
-All benchmark models agree on the variable categories.
-However, the functional form of how the characteristics affect the pricing kernel varies among different models.

-Eighth, our asset pricing model yields highly profitable investment strategies.
-The mean-variance efficient portfolio implied by the pricing kernel has an out-of-sample Sharpe Ratio of 2.6.
-At the same time, other risk measures like maximum loss or drawdown are smaller than for the other benchmark models.
-The results are qualitatively robust to considering only large capitalization stocks, which suggests that illiquidity should not be a concern.
-Turnover as a proxy for the trading costs is less or similar to the linear models and the forecasting approach.

-Ninth, our estimation is only based on the fundamental no-arbitrage moments.
-However, our model can explain more variation out-of-sample than a comparable model with the objective to maximize explained variation.
-This illustrates that the no-arbitrage condition disciplines the model and yields better results among all dimensions.

-Tenth, our model yields a one factor model with time-varying loadings for individual stocks.
-It is not necessary to use the diversion of multiple linear or non-linear risk factors.
-The exposure to this SDF factor has predictive power for future returns as we demonstrate with portfolios that are sorted according to the SDF exposure.

-Eleventh, our general GMM formulation includes essentially all other asset pricing models as a special case.
-It allows us to understand the incremental effect of restrictive model assumptions.
-For example imposing a linear structure yields a conventional linear factor model.
-Conditioning on kernel functions based on size and book-to-market ratio corresponds to pricing the conventional Fama-French double-sorted portfolios.
-Our results suggest that increasing the space of test assets (or equivalently having no-arbitrage moments conditioned on more characteristics) is actually more relevant than the flexible functional form of the SDF.
-However, to fully capture the SDF the flexible functional form and the relevant test assets are necessary.